Configuring Django for Local and Production Environments with Dynamic .env Files

 Deployment Tools Integration: For modern deployment practices using containers or cloud platforms, configure

-directly within the deployment environment.
+DJANGO_SETTINGS_MODULEdirectly within the deployment environment.
 This method aligns well with containerized deployments and cloud services.

 Conclusion

-boolean value is sufficient and straightforward.
+Each approach has its strengths, and the best choice depends on your specific needs and deployment scenarios.
+For many projects, starting with the DEBUG boolean value is sufficient and straightforward.
 As your project grows and your deployment needs become more complex, consider adopting more flexible strategies for managing environment-specific configurations.

 Method 1